 I said there were a lot of cakey exploits this week….
 Mum and I went to Angelina’s at Camp Hopson for a coffee and natter – we were very restrained – we had a little pastry each!
 The filling was similar to praline – very nice – and just enough not to undo all the hard work I had put into Aqua Aerobics about 2 hours earlier….

-The highlights from the first week of January included meeting up with Sue and having coffee and a lovely coffee and walnut cake at the Aston Pottery near Bampton in Oxfordshire.
+The highlights from the first week of January included meeting up with Sue and having coffee with a lovely coffee and walnut cake at the Aston Pottery near Bampton in Oxfordshire.
 Can’t wait to go back in the summer!
+I’ve heard it is quite attractive with all the summer flowers in bloom.
+And as we were there so long and drank so much, I have a nearly complete coffee reward card!

 I was so taken by the Christmas tree there that I forgot to photograph our cakes!
 The tree had stalks of orchids (plastic) hanging and large baubles in shades of pink.
 Stunning!

-But on 5th January Mum was 80! yet she didn’t want to celebrate it so we celebrated my birthday on her birth day.
+But on 5th January Mum was 80! yet she didn’t want to celebrate it so we celebrated my birthday on her birth day!
 We went to the Tea Cosy in Hurstbourne Tarrant and had their Terry’s chocolate fudge cake.
 And they kindly put a candle in it for her!
+This tea room is really tucked away behind a garage and supermarket and consequently the best kept secret.
+Their Facebook page keeps us up to date on the latest cake ….